elninotech/uppload-examples/examples/dark/README.md

-# Inline Uppload Widget
+# Dark theme

-This Uppload example uses an inline widget instead of a modal.
+This Uppload example uses a dark theme instead of a light theme.

 ## 🛠 Development